seqeralabs/nf-training-intro/docs/part1-cli.md

 You can either navigate to this directory via the File Explorer sidebar in the VS Code user interface in Gitpod, or the command-line.
 This is a good example of how you can do exactly the same thing through the user interface and the command-line.

-1. Let's list all of the files in the current directory using the command-line.
+1. Let's list all of the files in the current directory using the command-line by running the [`ls`](https://man7.org/linux/man-pages/man1/ls.1.html) command.
 You should see the `activity` folder as shown below:

    ```console
    $ ls